About Santafe2018

 This author has not yet filled in any details.

-GRASS BALLET Grass Ballet by Owen William Fritts The Grass Ballet sculptures are inspired by the movement of wind through fields of grasses, motion appearing as waves through water.
-Grass Ballet sculptures capture this through height, slenderness and kinetic movement.
-The blades taper and flow into the sky pulling ones gaze
+Grass Ballet By Owen William Fritts The Grass Ballet sculptures were inspired by the movement of wind through fields of grasses, motion appearing as waves through water.
+The blades tapered and flowed into the sky, pulling ones gaze upward, while the heavy boulder bases offered smooth seating and a place for

 The FENCE – 2018